prateekvrma/my-ARIAC-competition-2021/README.md

 kitting_arm.launch shows messages about kitting arm state and it's current task. rwa3.launch shows messages about sensor blackout and order informations.

+Kitting robot assumes every part is not faulty when sensor blackout happens.
+It will discard all the miss placed faulty part before final shipping.

 ### trial configuration
 1.
   Parts: sensor, battery